dart-lang/build/build_config/README.md

   merged `buildExtensions` maps from each `Builder` in `builder_factories`.
 - **auto_apply**: Optional.
 Whether to apply this builder automatically to packages which have a dependency to this package.
 Defaults to `False`.
-- **required_inputs**: Optional.
+- **required_inputs**: Optional, list of extensions.
 If a Builder must see every input with one or more file extensions they can be specified here and it will be guaranteed to run after any Builder which might produce an output of that type.
 For instance a compiler must run after any Builder which can produce `.dart` outputs or those libraries can't be compiled.
 This option should be rare.
 Defaults to an empty list.

 Example `builders` config: